-Herman Shooster founder and chairman of Global Response Corporation, was honored with the 2012 Excalibur Award.
+Herman Shooster founder and chairman of Answering Service Care Corporation, was honored with the 2012 Excalibur Award.
 This award is presented annually by one of the main newspapers of South Florida, The Sun Sentinel, to the business leaders of the year in Broward and Palm Beach Counties in effort to “recognize their success within the business community and their commitment to the values of innovation, company growth and community contribution.”

 Born in Chester, Pennsylvania, Herman was the youngest of three brothers.
 Growing up during the great depression he began working at his father’s gas station as a pump boy and by age 14 and when his father opened Shooster’s drive-in restaurant he became a short order cook flipping hamburgers.